+86 1510-529-7925 [email protected]

 Mount AI-S, no CPU

-The 50mm f/1.2 Ai-S has 7 optical elements in 6 groups and uses a traditional spherical design which can explain the relatively reasonable price.
-The lens weighs in at around 359g but it feels much heavier than that.
-The lens has a 9 blade diaphragm that allows for a more pleasant and creamier bokeh, which is an important feature in a wide aperture lens where a shallow depth of field is sought-after.
+The 50mm f/1.2 Ai-S has 7 optical elements in 6 groups and uses a traditional spherical design, which can explain the relatively reasonable price.
+The lens weighs in at around 359g, but it feels much heavier than that.
+The lens has a 9-blade diaphragm that allows for a more pleasant and creamier bokeh, which is an important feature in a wide aperture lens where a shallow depth of field is sought after.
 The lens has a minimum aperture of f/16, which is standard for a fast prime.
-So to sum up the boring specification, it is not a complicated lens, it has 9 aperture blades to keep the bokeh nice and smooth and if you stop it down to f16, then you should get some nice sun stars(if that is your type of thing you like to shoot).
+To sum up the specifications, it is not a complicated lens, it has 9 aperture blades to keep the bokeh nice and smooth, and if you stop it down to f/16, you should get some nice sun stars (if that is your type of thing to shoot).

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review

 This lens is all glass and metal.
-I love the big wide open elements at the back of this lens.
+I love the big, wide-open elements at the back of this lens.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review